cbohara/mapreduce_demo_app/README.txt

 	refers to the events and configuration for a completed MapReduce job retained regardless of whether the job was successful history log includes job, task, and attempt events

+Debugging a job
+	with programs running on many nodes how do we find and examine the output of debug statements? log to stderr
+	create custom counter

+Hadoop logs
+	System daemon logs
+	HDFS audit logs
+	MR job history logs
+		overall job summary
+	MR task logs
+		syslog
+			each task child process produces a log file using log4j stdout
+			file for data sent to stdout
+			WARNING = in streaming stdoutput is used for map or reduce output so won't show up in log stderr
+			file for stderr
+		written in userlogs subdir of YARN_LOG_DIR

+	YARN log aggregation
+		yarn.log-aggregation-enable=true
+		allows you to view logs via web UI or using mapred job -logs

+	using Apache commons logging API
+		default log level is INFO so need to set to debug if want to see in logs in cluster
+			-D mapreduce.map.log.level=DEBUG
+		local
+			HADOOP_ROOT_LOGGER=DEBUG,console